evidence-dev/evidence/sites/docs/docs/core-concepts/data-sources/index.md

 You can connect to multiple data sources in a single Evidence project.

-## Source queries vs Evidence queries

-Evidence creates a common data layer that all sources are extracted into.
-This is incredibly powerful, as it allows you to query data from multiple sources in a single query.
-For example, join data from your data warehouse with data from a Google Sheet.

-This means there are two stages of queries in Evidence:
-- **Source queries** are written in the native SQL dialect of the data source.
-They **query data from the source**, creating tables in Evidence's data layer.
-- **Evidence queries** are written in one common SQL dialect ([DuckDB](https://duckdb.org/docs/sql/introduction)).
-They query data **from the common data layer** for use in markdown and components.

 ## Connect your data sources

 To connect your local development environment to a database: